mlasselle22/mlasselle22.github.io/_projects/Burst_Disk_Canister/index.md

 main-image: /IMG_7604.JPEG
 ---

+## Project Summary
+Designed and manufactured a burst disk canister to store and ignite black powder to actuate a piston ejection system.

-## Overview
+## Design / CAD
-Overview & Description:
 Designed and developed a Burst Disk Canister for Cyclone Rocketry’s piston ejection system to improve the reliability of black powder ignition at high altitudes.
-The canister was modeled in SOLIDWORKS CAD, incorporating radial O-ring seals to replace the previous gasket-based design.
-ANSI tolerancing standards were applied to ensure proper fit and sealing between the O-rings and mating components.
-Components were CNC milled and lathed to precise specifications.
-Component strength was analyzed using SOLIDWORKS FEA and verified through hand calculations of thick-walled pressure vessels.
-Multiple iterations were developed, each progressively smaller while maintaining performance.
-Hydrostatic testing validated proper sealing and predictable burst disk activation at the desired pressure.
+The canister was modeled in SOLIDWORKS CAD.
+ANSI tolerancing standards were applied to ensure proper fit and sealing.
+A polyvinyl sheet was cut down and used as aburst disk as it is ductile and is the edges are compressed it acts as a sealing surface.
+The canisters were designed to withstand 6000 psi.
+I calculated the pressures in the canister during combustion and in the piston cylinder during actuation to prevent vacuum formation.
+{% include image-gallery.html images="CanisterCross.png, PistonMetal.png" height="400" %}

 ---

-Final Design and CAD:
+## Analysis
+FEA was performed using Ansys Mechanical and validated with thick-walled pressure vessel calculations.
+Hydrostatic testing verified proper sealing and predictable burst disk activation at the desired pressure.

-{% include image-gallery.html images="IMG_7604.JPEG, CanisterCross.png, PistonMetal.png" height="400" %}
+{% include image-gallery.html images="CanisterFEA.png, CanisterFEA2.png" height="400" %}
 ---
+## Manufacturing
+I manufactured the components using CNC mills and lathes.
+{% include image-gallery.html images="IMG_7604.JPEG, Cut.jpg" height="400" %}
+---
+## Testing
+The canister were hydrostatically tested to 3000 psi and were ground tested 12 times to ensure repeatable burst disk rupturing.
+The canisters were tested with the piston to ensure they could provide enough pressure to the piston to successfully seperate the rocket.

+---

-## Accomplishments
+### Accomplishments
-Replaced gasket-based sealing with more reliable radial O-ring design
+- Replaced gasket-based sealing with a more reliable radial O-ring design

-Optimized multiple design iterations for size reduction without sacrificing integrity
+- Optimized multiple design iterations for size reduction without sacrificing structural integrity

-Verified FEA results with analytical calculations
+- Verified FEA results with analytical calculations

-Conducted hydrostatic testing to ensure controlled and predictable burst disk activation
+- Conducted hydrostatic testing to ensure controlled and predictable burst disk activation